iturdikulov/notes/job_interview.md

 > employees, according to research studies.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Interview)</cite>

-I think good job is way to obtain better [[IRL|life]].
+I think good job is way to obtain better [[life]].
 And of course you need to be ready for job interview to take it.

 ## References